 The editorial and sales sides operate independently.
 Some firms pay for profiles but are not recommended in the editorial.
 Others are recommended but choose not to take profiles.

-If you have any queries regarding sales, you should contact James Crombie: james.crombie@legal500.com
+If you have any queries regarding sales, you should contact James Messeter (james.messeter@legal500.com)

 Does a practice have to be a certain size before it is eligible to be editorially recommended?